 For the testing problem, we adopt a Rare and Weak Spike (RWS) model and discover an interesting phase transition.
 We study four different tests, where the Higher Criticism test and the CuSum test are new.
 We show that both the trace test and the CuSum test are optimal.
 We find that even when the spikes are very rare, it is still necessary to use {\it many} eigenvalues (instead of a few extreme eigenvalues) for testing against the null; such a finding is very different from those in testing settings regarding sparse normal means.

+Motivated by the interest of ``$p>n$" in modern applications, we assume $\gamma\geq 1$, but this should not be taken as a constraint.
+When $p/n\to\gamma<1$, the detection boundary is the same, and the asymptotic behavior of all four tests can be studied similarly.

-Our study is connected to the large body of literature on testing of sphericity \cite{bai2009corrections, BR13, cai2013optimal, ChenSX, dobriban2016sharp, Johnstone2001, Johnstone2015, ledoit2002some, Hallin2013, Hallin2014}, but most of these work focus on specific tests, not on the phase transition.
+Our study is connected to the large body of literature on testing of sphericity \cite{bai2009corrections, BR13, cai2013optimal, ChenSX, dobriban2016sharp, Johnstone2001, Johnstone2015, ledoit2002some, Hallin2013, Hallin2014}, but most of these works focus on specific tests, not on the phase transition.
 A few exceptions are \cite{BR13, cai2013optimal, Hallin2013, Hallin2014}, but the alternative hypotheses considered there are very different from ours: in our setting, the number of spikes grow rapidly with $n$; such a case has not been studied in the literature.
-Our technical approach is also different from that in \cite{Hallin2013, Hallin2014}, especially in the use of the Gaussian proxy model and Le Cam's comparison of experiments.
-See Section~\ref{sec:discuss} for more discussions.